xPatricki/Project-2d/README.md

 ## Environments

-The game is created in Unity.
+The game is created in Unity using C#.
 We are rookies and this is our first steps so all tips are welcome.
 Most objects are created in Aserpite, where we are rookies too.